camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka.md

 - **Correlation key (process)** is a FEEL expression that defines the correlation key for the subscription.
 This corresponds to the **Correlation key** property of a regular **message intermediate catch event**.
 - **Correlation key (payload)** is a FEEL expression used to extract the correlation key from the incoming message.
 This expression is evaluated in the Connector Runtime and the result is used to correlate the message.

-For example, given that your correlation key is defined with `myCorrelationKey` process variable, and the incoming Kafka message contains `value:{correlationKey:myValue}`, your correlation key settings will look like this:
+For example, given that your correlation key is defined with `myCorrelationKey` process variable, and the incoming Kafka message contains `value:{correlationKey:myValue}`, your correlation key settings would be as follows:

 - **Correlation key (process)**: `=myCorrelationKey`
 - **Correlation key (payload)**: `=value.correlationKey`